You should have received an automated email with your login details. Sometimes, over-zealous internet filters divert these to spam folders.

 Our Authorised Trainers are able to run workshops for professionals, or your colleagues can access the online training.

-We try to run one open workshop every year - we will post updates on the Workshops and Training page.
-(No open workshop during 2020).
+We try to run one open workshop every year - we will post updates on the Workshops and Training page (no in-person workshops currently due to the pandemic).

 We, and our Authorised Trainers run in-house workshops for various organisations and NHS Trusts.

 The online training is available anytime.

 The online training is available from anywhere in the world.

 Clues for login information is provided on the Resources page:

 On trying to log in, you may see an error message if you have previously logged into another password protected resources.
 If so, simply use a different browser, or open a new private or incognito tab.